How to strum a chord

 Using a plectrum

-Depending on the position you are strumming on the guitar the sound will differ.
-There are mainly three positions and they are sometimes referred to the Italian terms: normale - you play over the sound hole; sul tasto - you play nearer the fretboard; sul ponticello - you play nearer the bridge.
+Depending on the position where you are strumming on the guitar, the sound will differ.
+There are mainly three positions, and they are sometimes referred to the Italian terms: normale – you play over the sound hole; sul tasto – you play nearer the fretboard; sul ponticello – you play nearer the bridge.
+Notice that this will not be relevant playing on an electric guitar.

 Strumming with speed

 Sometimes it sounds better if you strum with speed.
 It can be hard to strum fast in the beginning, but eventually you get faster.
 Try to avoid moving your whole under arm from the elbow but instead move your hand from the wrist.
 This is much more economical and serves the speed since you are able to strum up and down with small movements.